-It is possible to add a heat sensor, sold separately, to the blower.
+The stove is also equipped with a heat sensor (thermodisc).
 When the blower is on (position between HI and LO), the heat sensor will make the blower start automatically when the stove is hot enough and will stop it when the stove has cooled down.
-Therefore, the blower speed control can be left at the desired setting.
+Therefore, the blower variable speed control can be left at the desired setting.

-Variable speed control
+Figure 9: Variable speed control